NDIS & AEIOU

-AEIOU’s service is based on research; it is also play based, and fun for the children.
-All therapists work from the same viewpoint, have a clear, unified understanding of a child’s needs, and all children are seen as individuals and children first.
+AEIOU’s service is based on research.
+Using a variety of methods, all therapists work from the same viewpoint, have a clear, unified understanding of a child’s needs, and all children are seen as individuals and children first.
 Families are supported with regular training opportunities, home visits, community excursions, and more.

 7. Does AEIOU deliver therapy in a naturalistic environment?

 Yes; at AEIOU, the centre is set up a setting familiar to a child care setting.
-It is open and welcoming for children, and small groups are developed to help children learn social skills including how to initiate play, how to turn-take, how to wait, and how to respond to disappointment.
+It is open and welcoming for children, and small groups are developed to help children learn social skills including how to initiate play, how to turn-take and how to wait.

 8. Is AEIOU’s service inclusive?

 Because children with autism learn differently and have different needs to typically developing children, we only enrol children with autism.
 By providing a nurturing, warm environment where children have access to specialist therapy, care and support, AEIOU creates a foundation for successful inclusion later in a child’s life.

 Children at AEIOU receive additional support to access the community, with families supported to develop skills and confidence to complete tasks many others take for granted, such as grocery shopping or visiting a park.

 At AEIOU, families have unique access to peer support; a community of people experiencing a similar journey.

 At AEIOU, all children are supported to develop functional communication, social, play and living skills.
 We also work on fine and gross motor skills.
 Each child receives an individual plan, and is supported to reach their own specific goals.